Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Connecting the Bayonet Fitting

-The actual physical act of connecting the two gas fittings is very similar to the changing of a bayonet light globe.
+The actual physical act of connecting the two gas bayonet fitting (gas fitting) ends is very similar to the changing of a bayonet light globe.

-The male fitting is inserted into the female fitting, with the locking lugs aligning with the engagement slots.
+The male gas bayonet fitting is inserted into the female gas bayonet fitting, with the locking lugs aligning with the engagement slots.

 You push in and twist clockwise to lock it in place.